If you’re applying to Western Ivey HBA (AEO), or you’re simply interested in learning more about the program, this guide is for you.

 Western Ivey vs. Queen’s Commerce (Smith Business)

-This is hands-down the most frequently asked business school comparison in Canada.
+This is hands-down the most frequently compared business schools in Canada.

 However, as previously mentioned, I believe the 2+2 Method used by Ivey is an incredibly powerful system that thoroughly improves diversity of thought, something many employers look for in candidates.